macaris64/kafka-observatory/backend/user_flow.md

 1.  **Pause**: User clicks "Pause" in the UI.
 Backend pauses the specific Kafka consumer.
 No new data is polled, saving battery/CPU/Network.
 2.  **Resume**: User clicks "Resume".
 Polling starts exactly where it left off.
 3.  **Timeout**: If a user closes their tab without "Stopping" the session, the Server automatically detects inactivity and closes the session after a timeout (e.g., 5 minutes) to reclaim resources.

+### Flow D: Producing Data
+Users can test their consumption logic without external tools.

+1.  **Preparation**: User enters topic, key, and value in the Producer UI.
+2.  **Submission**: User clicks "Send".
+3.  **Validation**: Backend sends the data to Kafka and returns the assigned partition and offset.
+4.  **Feedback**: The UI shows a success notification with the production metadata.

 ---